 Make your free tour reservation now! — we are operating all free tours in Arequipa in English and Spanish.
 We have morning and afternoon schedules, you don’t need to text us on WhatsApp unless your group is big.

 How to recognize our Guides?
 Look for our Operator: Free Tour Downtown Arequipa Logo at the correct meeting place.
 Please don’t get confused with other location.

 Language: All our free tours are entirely in English; however, if you wish a Spanish tour check, Spanish free tour of Arequipa.

 Tour Type: It’s a free, non-private group tour; groups can be significant sometimes; therefore, our guides use speakers.

 Accessibility: This tour is not suitable for people with reduced mobility.

-Please Bring: Sweaters, rain coats, hats and anti-slip shoes — because of Covid-19 issue, bring your mask.
+What to bring?
+Sweaters, rain coats, hats and anti-slip shoes — because of Covid-19 issue, bring your mask.

 Included: Professional and licensed Tour Guide.

 How to book?: Please book on this webpage.

 Faq’s: Please scroll down to the bottom of this page.